vasusharma7/YouTube_APIs_RN/README.md

 # YouTube APIs

 This is a **react-native** app for downloading YouTube videos to your device storage.
 You can also search for videos and play within the app.
-This app is uses **YouTube APIs**.The app is built without expo, purely in react-native development environment.
+This app is uses **YouTube APIs**.The app is built without expo, purely in react-native development environment.It uses Node-JS package **ytdl-core** for downloading videos.

+**This app is built just for learning purposes only as a starter project in React Native.**
 ## Installation